chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-02-19-paper-been-read.md

     - Paper and Book
 ---

+(27) 2021-08-12: Depth-resolved model-based reconstruction of attenuation coefficients in optical coherence tomography (to be read again, not fully understand)

+To be read~

+> Optical phantoms of varying geometry based on thin building blocks with controlled optical properties

 (26)2021-08-06:

 - [Ultrahigh-resolution high-speed retinal imaging using spectral-domain optical coherence tomography](https://www.ncbi.nlm.nih.gov/pubmed/19475080) (to be read again about the sensitivity)